spickman/serico/about.md

 <strong>Stephen Pickman</strong> is an aspiring software developer who likes solving problems and writing software.
 <br> <br>
-This blog will be a motivation to explore new and interesting things and be a place to share (hopefully) any progress!
+This blog will be a motivation to explore new and interesting things and be a place to share (hopefully) any progress.
 <br> <br>
 Interests:<br/>
-Machine Learning, Data analysis, Cyber Security, Cool things with computers... <br/><br>
+Machine Learning, Data analysis, Security, Cool things with computers... <br/><br>
 I graduated Cambridge University with a Masters of Natural Sciences in 2017.
 <hr/>
 <br/>